Overview

 - clearsessioncache: set to 'yes' to have the session cookie cache cleared before the new window is opened

-- closebuttoncaption: set to a string to use as the close button's caption instead of a X. Note that you need to localize this value yourself
+- closebuttoncaption: set to a string to use as the close button's caption instead of an X. Note that you need to localize this value yourself

-- hidenavigationbuttons: set to 'yes' to hide the navigation buttons on the location toolbar, only has effect if user has location set to 'yes'.
+- hidenavigationbuttons: set to 'yes' to hide the navigation buttons on the location toolbar, only has an effect if the user has location set to 'yes'.
 The default value is 'no'.

 - mediaPlaybackRequiresUserAction: Set to 'yes' to prevent HTML5 audio or video from autoplaying (defaults to 'no').